-- Nuclear talks with the West fail to bring about the removal of sanctions and the sector remains cut off from global markets. - The government continues to prevent market liberalization, resulting in inefficient state insurers blocking innovation in the private sector. - The market's competitive landscape remains fragmented.
-As such, the sector remains focused on price competitive, basic lines, yielding low profits. - High inflation continues to distort the sector's financial metrics as well as suppressing the development of the life segment.
+- A setback in Iran's negotiations with the international community could leave the country isolated and leave the sector cut off from global markets. - The government continues to prevent market liberalisation, resulting in inefficient state insurers blocking innovation in the private sector. - The market's competitive landscape remains fragmented.
+As such, the sector remains focused on price-competitive, basic lines, yielding low profits. - High inflation continues to distort the sector's financial metrics as well as suppressing the development of the life segment.